DormantLogician/equal-language-concept/doc/Structure.md

     'A O,

 Defines an order-sensitive sequence of structures.
-Used to compose categories in order to form a new one.
+Used to compose categories to form a new one.

 #### 1.5 Collection
     'A C 'B C 'C